 For a first conviction, a court may sentence a defendant to no less than 48 hours in jail or no less than 48 hours of community service.
 The court will also require the defendant to undergo drug and alcohol screening, participate in drug and alcohol classes, pay a fine of at least $700, and pay any administrative, impoundment, or towing fees.
 A defendant with a BAC of .16% or higher may also be put on probation.

 A felony DUI defendant faces no less than 240 hours in jail or, in the alternative, 120 hours in jail followed by no less than 720 hours of home confinement.
 The court will also make the defendant participate in drug and alcohol screening, participate in drug and alcohol classes, pay a fine of at least $800, serve a term of probation, and pay any administrative or towing fees.
-For either a misdemeanor or felony DUI, the court may also, at its discretion, order a defendant to enter substance abuse treatment programs, serve a term of probation, and/or enter a 24-7 sobriety program.
+For either a misdemeanor or felony DUI, the court may also, at its discretion, order a defendant to enter substance abuse treatment programs, serve a term of probation, and enter a 24-7 sobriety program.

 Can I Plead Guilty to a DUI in Utah Without a Lawyer?

 If you think pleading guilty to a DUI is in your best interest, it is possible to do so with or without an attorney.
 You might be wondering why you need an attorney if you just plan to plead guilty and accept the penalties imposed by the court.
-DUIs are far more complicated than they seem, and choosing to plead guilty without the assistance of a DUI attorney is risky.
+DUIs are far more complicated than they seem, and choosing to plead guilty without the assistance of an Ogden DUI attorney is risky.
 The penalties associated with any DUI conviction are more than simple fines or jail time.
-A defendant may be required to attend classes, be placed on probation, and undergo screenings for drugs and alcohol, which can all be a serious interruption to your life.
+A defendant may be required to attend classes, be placed on probation, and undergo screenings for drugs and alcohol, which can all be a serious interruption to their life.

 Hire a Utah DUI Attorney for your Drunk Driving Charges